arman-durrani/button-app/README.md

 Command Click or Copy the http url and it should provide you an instance of the button app.

 Use Ctl-C to exit this instance.

+DOCKER INSTRUCTIONS

+Use the dockerfile to create an image of this application with the following build command :

+    docker build . -t {image-name}

+You now built an image with a desired name.
+In order to create and run a container, you must use the following command :

+    docker run -p 8000:8000 {image-name}

+The -p flag replaces the django binding to your default IP and allows you to port map the container to your local environment.

+NOTE : Your dev server should be available at http://0.0.0.0:8000.
+If not, you have port issues and the server will never load.
+Adjust django settings as necessary and close any unnecessary ports to solve this issue.

+NOTE : If your localhost is continuously loading it means the port is already in use for some reason.
+Reset your ports and try again.